 To qualify for Breast Cancer trophy and medals, Breast Cancer teams must roster and race with 100% survivors for all qualifying races and the Breast Cancer Challenge (i.e., for the entire Festival).
-It is expected for both drummer and stern to also be survivors.
+It is expected for both drummer and stern to also be a survivor.
 For safety reasons, a supporter may steer.
 This permission can only be granted by the Race Director.
+Seeding for the Breast Cancer Challenge is based on results from the first 2 women's heats on Saturday

-Seeding for the Breast Cancer Challenge may be based historical and/or real-time results.
-There will be as many finals (A, B, C, etc) for the Breast Cancer Challenge as needed, but only the top 3 Survivor-only teams in the A division will medal.
+(according to the regular festival rules of advancement based on points for placing).
+There will be as many finals (A, B, C, etc) for the Breast Cancer Challenge are needed, but only the top 3 Survivor-only teams in the A division will medal.

 Any Breast Cancer teams consisting of both survivors and supporters will race as Exhibition in the BC Challenge.
-However, they will still be recognized as a Breast Cancer Survivor team and be able to participate in the Challenge Race and Carnation Ceremony.
+However, they will still be recognized as a Breast Cancer Survivor team and be able to participate in the Challenge Race and Pink Carnation Ceremony.